Search Language Syntax

 query

-- (Required) Selects which resources to return based on subsequent clauses.
+- (Required) Selects which resources to return based on later clauses.
 Query statements always begin with the wordquery

 .return